AbdulazizThCs/FormDB-Manager/README.md

-# FormDB-Manager
+# WebFormDB
-Manage web form data directly into database efficiently.
+A modern web application for managing form entries and database records.

 # Project Idea
 This project creates a simple, secure web form that takes a user's name and age, submits it to a PHP server connected to a MySQL database, and displays all stored records on a styled web table.
 Each record features a toggle button that instantly switches the status between 0 and 1 in the database and reflects the change on the webpage.